 With their striking blue eyes, silky pointed coats, and famously gentle personalities, Colorpoint Ragdoll cats are winning hearts across the globe.
-Originating in 1960s California, Ragdolls were bred for their calm, affectionate nature, and Colorpoints offer a pure, elegant version of this beloved breed.
+Originating in 1960s California, Ragdolls were bred for their calm, affectionate nature—and Colorpoints offer a clean, uninterrupted take on this beloved breed.

-Unlike Bicolor or Mitted Ragdolls, Colorpoints have a striking purity that we’ll explore shortly.
+Unlike Bicolor or Mitted Ragdolls, Colorpoints have a simple elegance we’ll explore shortly.
 Often mistaken as aloof or less affectionate, the truth is quite the opposite: Colorpoints are loyal, cuddly, and ideal for family life.

 What Does “Colorpoint” Mean in Ragdoll Cats?